toddcf/code-snippets/javascript/objects/arrays/loops/while-loop.md

 # While Loop

-Runs a block of code over and over while a certain condition is true.
+Runs a block of code infinitely until the while loop's condition is `false`.

 ## Example